Doctor of Pharmacy

 1. Complete and submit the PharmCAS application with all supporting and required documentation and fee.
 The PharmCAS application is located at http://www.pharmcas.org/.
 Official transcripts(s) from each college and/or university attended showing all coursework attempted and completed through the Fall term prior to admission entry date must be submitted to PharmCAS;

-3. Submit an electronic PharmCAS reference from specified categories only as noted on the UMKC Doctor of Pharmacy application; references from relatives, friends, or co-workers will not be accepted.
+2. Submit an electronic PharmCAS reference from specified categories only as noted on the UMKC Doctor of Pharmacy application; references from relatives, friends, or co-workers, that are not supervisors, will not be accepted.

-6. International applicants must complete the UMKC International Undergraduate Application for Admission (http://www.umkc.edu/isao/ ) in addition to the PharmCAS Application and the UMKC Doctor of Pharmacy Application.
+5. International applicants must also complete the UMKC International Undergraduate Application for Admission (http://www.umkc.edu/isao/ ) in addition to the PharmCAS Application and the UMKC Doctor of Pharmacy Application.
 Copies of all materials submitted to the International Student Affairs Office must be sent to the Pharmacy Office of Student Affairs.
-The minimum TOEFL [Test of English as a Foreign Language] score required for Pharm.D. applicants is 560 [paper-based]; 220 [computer-based]; 83 [internet-based].
-International applicants whose native language is not English or who received their education in a country where the first language is not English must
+The minimum TOEFL iBT score required for Pharm.D. applicants is 83.
+The minimum IELTS Academic Score is 6.5.
+International applicants whose native language is not English or who received their education in a country where the first language is not English must:

 1. Meet the UMKC English Proficiency requirements